 And it’s not hard to understand why.
 We have a myriad of choices when it comes to decor and what to put on our coffee tables.
 And we wonder if we’ve done enough, or if it looks too empty.
 And the reverse is even worse – no one likes a table where there is no room to actually put that cup of coffee!

-So today as part of our Simply Home series I’m sharing my easy formula for styling a perfect table.
+So today I’m sharing my easy formula for styling a perfect table.
 Every single time.

 How to Style a Coffee Table